 - Enable MFA: You must enable multi-factor authentication on your device.
 This feature allows you to get alerts if any third person tries to log in to your accounts.
 You receive a code through email or text message when someone invades your privacy, but with the code, you can immediately change your password and stay secure.

-- Implement user and entity behavior analytics (UEBA): It is a great way to detect abnormal behavior that might show signs of a potential data breach among your remote workers.
+- Implement user and entity behavior analytics (UEBA): It is a great way to detect abnormal behavior among remote workers that might indicate a potential data breach.
 It works by learning and establishing the marks for normal user behavior and then warning the security teams for any activity that diverts them from the established norm.
 For example, if any worker logs in from Paris but is seen logging in from London in these circumstances, this would raise an immediate alert that something suspicious is happening.

 - Use of tools: Both the on-site employees and remote workers should be on the same page at all times and must use the same approved tools like cloud storage and communication platforms, project management, and video conferencing tools.

-- Strict Policy: If your company has faced security breaches, there should be a clear policy, and everyone should follow it, like where they should report the incident and immediately change their passwords.
-All these steps should be included in their mandatory cybersecurity training and other items like creating a strong password.
+- Strict policy: If your company has faced security breaches, there should be a clear policy, and everyone should follow it.
+For example, they should report the incident and immediately change their passwords.
+All these steps should be included in their mandatory cybersecurity training, as well as other items like creating a strong password.

 Share this article